dmyma/iOS-interview/README.md

 <details>
   <summary> Which JSON framework is supported by iOS?  </summary>
-A. SBJson framework is supported by iOS.
+SBJson framework is supported by iOS.
 It is a JSON parser and generator for Objective-C. SBJson provides flexible APIs and additional control that makes JSON handling easier.

 </details>